Far-right AfD calls for 'normal' Germany at conference | DW | 10.04.2021

-The Alternative for Germany party is preparing its election platform as rival factions vie for power.
-The Dresden conference could decide if it slides further right or takes a more moderate course.
+The Alternative for Germany is preparing its election platform as rival factions vie for power.
+This weekend's conference in Dresden could determine whether the party shifts further right or takes a more moderate course.

-The populist, nationalist Alternative for Germany (AfD) launched its two-day party conference in the eastern city of Dresden on Saturday, showing a disregard for pandemic-control guidelines by having some 570 delegates attend the event in person.
+The populist, nationalist Alternative for Germany (AfD) launched its two-day party conference in the eastern city of Dresden on Saturday, showing a disregard for pandemic guidelines by having about 570 delegates attend the event in person.

-The conference aims to finalize the party's manifesto ahead of national elections expected in September.
+The conference aims to finalize the party's manifesto ahead of national elections scheduled for September.
 Its chosen election slogan is: "Germany.
 But normal."

-The AfD has yet to decide who will run for chancellor in this year's election.
+The AfD has yet to decide who will run for chancellor.
 With several party leaders eyeing the nomination, the delegates voted to delay the final decision past the end of the weekend summit.
 The party did decide, however, that it would field two candidates as it did at previous elections in 2017.
 While German parties usually chose their leaders via a delegates' vote, the AfD decided that the question would be settled with a membership survey.

-Co-leader Tino Chrupalla, who is seen as a top contender for a chancellor candidate, urged delegates to put the infighting of the last months behind them and go into the elections united.
+Co-leader Tino Chrupalla, who is seen as a top contender for chancellor candidate, urged delegates to put the infighting of recent months behind them and go into the elections united.
 He said the lesson from recent heavy losses of support in state elections was that his party needed a "clear profile, unity, courage and solidarity."

 The other co-leader, Jörg Meuthen, used his speech to attack rival parties.
 He said that Germany had been ruled for 16 years by a chancellor and parties that had destroyed "normality" in Germany bit by bit.

-The Green and Left parties came in for a particular dose of vitriol, with Meuthen calling them "socialist opposition parties" for whom "this destruction did not go far and fast enough."
-He also slammed the Greens over their "orgies of bans and quotas" against the pandemic.
+The Greens and Left came in for a particular dose of vitriol, with Meuthen calling them "socialist opposition parties" for whom "this destruction did not go far and fast enough."
+He also slammed the Greens for their "orgies of bans and quotas" during the pandemic.

-Reporting from the scene, DW's Rosalia Romaniec said that Meuthen's speech was greeted with applause, but the hardliner Chrupalla received a standing ovation.
+Reporting from the scene, DW's Rosalia Romaniec said Meuthen's speech was greeted with applause — but the hard-liner Chrupalla received a standing ovation.

 DW's Simon Young, who is also in Dresden, said debate on concrete issues could be overshadowed by the current rift in the party between extreme far-right elements and more conservative ones.